Natty-p/-Medical-Doctors-Nurses-Other-Healthcare-Provider-Across-the-36-States-FCT-is-included-in-Nigeria/README.md

 ## 🧮 Note on WHO-Based Ratio Calculations
 The standard WHO approach to assessing adequacy of healthcare workforce is:
 "A region is considered adequately staffed if it has at least 1 doctor and 3 nurses per 1,000 population, or 1 doctor and 1 nurses per 1,000 population.
-If the above findings is correct, then the comparison should stand, if not it should be disregard.
+If the above findings is correct, then the comparison should stand, if not it should be disregarded.

 ## 📈 Data Analysis